Sacred Band of Thebes: Battle of Chaeronea

 Though the significance of the battle was well-documented by ancient scholars, there is little surviving information on the deployment of the armies involved.
 Most modern scholars (including N.G.L.
 Hammond and George Cawkwell) credit Alexander as having led a cavalry wing.
 James G. DeVoto, likewise, says in The Theban Sacred Band that Alexander had deployed his cavalry behind the Macedonian hoplites, apparently permitting "a Theban break-through in order to effect a cavalry assault while his hoplites regrouped".
-Other historians however argue that Alexander actually commanded hoplites armed with sarissas (pikes), rather than cavalry, especially since Plutarch also mentions that the Sacred Band fell to "lances of the Macedonian phalanx".
+Other historians however argue that Alexander actually commanded hoplites armed with sarissas (pikes), rather than cavalry.
 Plutarch and Diodorus both credit Alexander as being the first to engage the Sacred Band.

 Archaeology

 Trophy of the Battle of Leuctra

 After the defeat of Cleombrotus' forces in the Battle of Leuctra, a tropaion was set up on the battlefield by the Thebans to commemorate their victory.
 The tropaion was later replaced by a permanent monument, an unprecedented move by the Thebans as tropaia were designed to be ephemeral.
 The original appearance of the monument is attested by contemporary coins of the period and showed that it took the form of a tree trunk mounted upon a cylindrical pedestal carved with metopes, triglyphs, and a series of stone shields.
 On the tree trunk itself is affixed the shields, weapons, and armor of the defeated Spartans.
 The base of the monument still survives to this day.